Weapon Plus: Weapon III

-Like Weapons II and IV, Weapon III was originally said to be experiments on animals, however, this was later retconned.

 Weapon III (Harry Pizer) was a mutant with elastic multi-sensory skin.
-Originally a barrister, he was recruited by the Weapon Plus program to help protect his nation from the approaching Cold War.
+Originally a barrister, he was recruited by Weapon Plus to help protect his nation from the approaching Cold War.
 His skin's durability and elasticity was enhanced.
-He originally worked in espionage, gathering intelligence from the Soviets.

-He was eventually sent to Otherworld to retrieve the Orb of Necromancy.
+Pizer was sent to Otherworld to retrieve the Orb of Necromancy.
 However, he was stopped by Fantomex and, for the many deaths he caused, subsequently punished by the Captain Britain Corps and flayed alive, his skin machined off and used to create sentient bullets.
-He survived, however, and taught his muscles to function in a similar manner to his skin.

-He later worked with Black Air and the Brotherhood of Mutants and was known as the Skinless Man.
-He developed a hatred of Fantomex, who he blamed for his current state.
-He later murdered Fantomex by ripping out his heart.
-He was later killed in retaliation by Deadpool.
+Pizer survived and trained to have his muscles function in a similar manner to his skin.
+Seeking revenge, Pizer murders Fantomex by ripping out his heart.
+He is later killed in retaliation by Deadpool.

 Weapon IV

 Weapon IV, was said to be employed on various criminals that were ethnic minorities as test subjects.
 However, Weapon IV is actually 'Project Sulfur' - the project spearheaded by Ted Sallis, whose research led him to become the Man-Thing.